Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Mind you, team-specific administration is offered on all paid plans, but the rights to company-wide administration are reserved for Business and higher-tier plans.

-- Admins — They’re account managers with full access to billing information, security, user management, etc. Unlike in Wrike, you can have more than one admin in monday.com.
+- Admins — They’re account managers with full access to billing information, security, user management, etc. Unlike in Wrike, you can have more than one user holding the highest role in monday.com.

 - Team members — They’re people who use the app for everyday work.
 The app recognizes 2 types of team members: members (have editing access) and viewers (read-only users).